-Third-party vs Self-hosted Bitcoin Payment Implementations
+Third-party vs Self-hosted Bitcoin Payment Gateways

 Bitcoin has undeniably become one of the most influential technologies of the modern world in the past decade.
 Considered by many as the original cryptocurrency, it is unsurprising that its popularity and prominence have made it a staple with regards to innovative online transactions.

-After all, paying with Bitcoin has many advantages, such as a greater focus on privacy as well as cheaper and more accessible transactions, making it a very suitable alternative payment option for all kinds of businesses and service providers.
+After all, paying with crypto has many advantages, such as a greater focus on privacy as well as cheaper and more accessible transactions, making it a very suitable alternative payment option for all kinds of businesses and service providers.

 When it comes to Bitcoin payment implementations, there are both commercial and self-hosted options that you can go for.
 However, which one is more suitable for you as a merchant?